notsotypicaldeveloper/cat-project/README.md

 5) Use react hooks and keep images in public folder, so that can access it from relative path.

+6) For closing the overlay image, we use react useEffect webhook,and when for ``keydown`` event, we get ``Escape`` key, we will close the overlay image.

-6) Use msw(Mock Service Worker) for getting mock api reponse.
+7) Use msw(Mock Service Worker) for getting mock api reponse.